--NOTE: Key wording of a jurat is "subscribed and sworn to (or affirmed) before me."
-It is not acceptable to affix a jurat to a document mailed or otherwise delivered to a notary public whereby the signer did NOT personally appear, take an oath, and sign in the presence of the notary public, even if the signer is known by the notary public.
-Also, it is not acceptable to affix a notary public seal and signature to a document without the notarial wording.
+Note: Key wording of a jurat is "subscribed and sworn to (or affirmed) before me."
+A jurat cannot be affixed to a document mailed or otherwise delivered to a notary public whereby the signer did not personally appear, take an oath, and sign in the presence of the notary public, even if the signer is known by the notary public.
+Also, a notary public seal and signature cannot be affixed to a document without the correct notarial wording.

-There is no prescribed wording for the oath, but an acceptable oath would be "Do you swear or affirm that the statements in this document are true?"
+\There is no prescribed wording for the oath, but an acceptable oath would be "Do you swear or affirm that the statements in this document are true?"
 When administering the oath, the signer and notary public traditionally each raise their right hand but this is not a legal requirement.